MicrosoftDocs/learn/learn-pr/azure/protect-apis-on-api-management/includes/3-exercise-remove-header.md

    :::image type="content" source="../media/3-import-api.png" alt-text="Screenshot of the Create from OpenAPI specification dialog box with the swagger JSON URL entered.":::

    > [!NOTE]
    > You will notice that, when you tab out of the box, some of the other fields are populated for you.
-This is because you have used OpenAPI which specifies all of the required connection details.
+This is because you have used OpenAPI which specifies most of the required connection details.

 1. Leave the other settings at their defaults, and then select **Create**.